 - Do not ignore comments or feedback from the general public.
 Always answer each customer.

 Always Accentuate the Positive

-So the moral of the story is if you take the high road, and do a good job, you will experience positive word of mouth.
-If you take the low road, you can expect negative word of mouth.
-No one can protect you from false accusations or negative word of mouth, but if you follow these simple rules you will have a better chance of looking professional and fair to the public, no matter what word of mouth you experience.
+So, the moral of the story is that if you take the high road and do a good job, you will experience positive word-of-mouth—on social media or otherwise.
+If you take the low road, you can expect negative word-of-mouth.
+No one can protect you from unfair criticism or false accusations, but if you follow these simple rules, you will have a better chance of looking professional and fair in the public eye.Read more on Marketing